Weddings are such perfect, happy occasions, right?

 Before the big day, take a moment to plan ahead.
 Think about what you’re going to wear, who you might see and want to avoid, how to avoid unpleasant conversations, and most importantly how long do you want to stay.
 Finally, accept the fact that you can’t stop your relatives from creating drama.
 Acceptance may help you cope when it finally happens.
 Take a step back and laugh off the ridiculousness of the arguments.
 Turn the drama over catching the bouquet into a comedic farce.

 If you struggle to do all this and it all gets to be too much, make sure to have an exit strategy in place.
 Get through the ceremony, give the happy couple your regards and slip out the back door.
-No one will blame you if you fulfil the bare minimum requirements and decide to look after your own
+No one will blame you if you fulfill the bare minimum requirements and decide to look after your own

 What does anxiety look like?